-To set a password on boot, activate the BIOS utility, then press F1 to access the Advanced Settings to select Security from the categories listed on the left of the screen.
+To set a password on boot, activate the BIOS utility, then select Security from the categories listed on the top of the screen.

 Find Set Supervisor Password and enter a password to enable this feature.
 Once you have entered a password for this feature, you may then enable/disable Password on Boot